0

 • Faeces.
 These are scentless tiny dark grains that usually present in clusters

-What causes a Carpet Beetle infestation?
+What Causes a Carpet Beetle Infestation?

 Unfortunately, Carpet Beetles can fly!
 They often enter homes through open windows and can hide in out-of-reach areas.
 They are attracted to warm places filled with organic fibres, which makes them the natural adversaries of museums and libraries all over the world.